-1.0 Rationale
+2.0 Rationale

-- 1.1 Cardiff Sixth Form College places great value in planned and purposeful work-focused experiences to develop a learner's academic and professional interests and employability skills in real working conditions.
-We believe that observations can provide a valuable introduction and insight into the realities of a learner's future career aspirations and the world of work.
+- 2.1.
+CSFC Cambridge places great value in planned and purposeful work-focused experiences to develop a student's academic and professional interests and employability skills in real working conditions.
+We believe that observations can provide a valuable introduction and insight into the realities of a student's future career aspirations and the world of work.
 They also provide and create links to a number of local and national employers, thus developing important personal effectiveness (e.g. attendance, punctuality, conduct, attitudes) and transferable skills which universities and employers seek in an excellent candidate.
-Not only do they help learners to identify available career and training pathways, but they can also create further opportunities for work observations, internships or graduate schemes. - 1.2 As explained by the Department for Education and Skills (2011) in their document, Work-focused experience within Careers and the world of work, "work-focused experiences benefit young people by helping them to: - understand the world of work and the changing demands of working life; - clarify their personal goals, raise their aspirations and set ambitious targets for themselves; - think through their learning options and career choices; develop the employability skills that employers require."
+Not only do they help students to identify available career and training pathways, but they can also create further opportunities for work observations, internships or graduate schemes. - 2.2.
+As explained by the Department for Education and Skills (2011) in their document, 'Work-focused experience within Careers and the world of work', "work-focused experiences benefit young people by helping them to: - understand the world of work and the changing demands of working life; - clarify their personal goals, raise their aspirations and set ambitious targets for themselves; - think through their learning options and career choices; develop the employability skills that employers require."

-2.0 Context
+3.0 Context

-- 2.1 Under the United Nations Convention on the Rights of the Child and the Welsh Assembly Government's overarching strategy document Children and Young People: Rights to Action, all children and young people must be provided with an education which develops their personality and talents to the full.
-As part of Rights to Action, the Welsh Assembly Government is committed to transforming 14-19 provision and to ensuring that no learner leaves school without qualifications by the end of the decade.
-We at Cardiff Sixth Form College are willing to engage with this guidance, giving: - more choice and flexibility in relevant courses and qualifications, designed to help young people develop the essential skills they need for life and work; - learning pathways designed to meet each individual's needs; - personal support, careers information and learning guidance for individuals to help them make the best possible choices and stay in learning as long as they need to; - a better balance between skills, knowledge and experience. - 2.2 From 1st August 2008, teachers, head teachers and governing bodies of maintained schools, Colleges and other learning providers should base their careers education, information, advice and guidance provision on Careers and the World of Work: a framework for 11 to 19-year-olds in Wales.
+- 3.1.
+Under the United Nations Convention on the Rights of the Child, all children and young people must be provided with an education which develops their personality and talents to the full.
+We engage with this guidance, giving: - more choice and flexibility in relevant courses and qualifications, designed to help young people develop the essential skills they need for life and work; - learning pathways designed to meet each individual's needs; - personal support, careers information and learning guidance for individuals to help them make the best possible choices and stay in learning as long as they need to; - a better balance between skills, knowledge and experience. - 3.2.
+The CEIAG programme in CSFC Cambridge is based upon guidance from the UK Government. - 3.2.1.
+'Good Career Guidance' (Gatsby Benchmarks, 2014); - 3.2.2.
+'Careers strategy: making the most of everyone's skills and talents' (UK Government, December 2017); - 3.2.3.
+'Skills for Jobs: Lifelong Learning for Opportunity and Growth' (UK Government, January 2021); - 3.2.4.
+'Careers guidance and access for education and training providers' (UK Government, July 2021); - 3.2.5.
+'Careers guidance in schools, colleges and universities (England)' (House of Commons, July 2021); - 3.2.6.
+Education (Careers Guidance in Schools) Bill [draft] (UK Government, September 2021). - 3.3.
+We acknowledge our part in adhering to legal compliance in regards to work observations and work-focused activities, and aspire to be deemed best practice to ensure the highest quality service to our students. - 3.4.
+To ensure we are compliant in work observation provision, we strictly adhere to and seek best practice from: - Health and Safety at Work etc. Act (1974); - 'Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges' (DfE, 2021);

-- 2.3 Cardiff Sixth Form College, as an independent school, acknowledges that its role in ensuring the adherence to these expectations.
-Though not compulsory, we conduct an annual audit of provisions to Key Stage 4 and 5.
-This will ascertain whether all attribute range and skills learning outcomes are met by learners.
-With the view of providing exemplary careers provision, the Careers Department remain up-to-date with recommendations from the Welsh Government and ESTYN, and will seek to adhere to these new amendments and addendums to the original Careers and the World of Work framework, including: - Future ambitions: Developing careers services in Wales (Welsh Government, 2010) - Informed decisions: The implementation of the Careers and the World of Work framework (ESTYN, 2012) - Learner support services for pupils aged 14-16 (ESTYN, 2014) - Successful Futures (Donaldson Report, 2015) - The implementation of the careers and world of work framework in secondary schools (ESTYN, 2017) - 2.4 Whilst the CEIAG programme in Cardiff Sixth Form College is based upon Welsh Government guidelines, we are in continuous search for updated best practice and as such, we will also refer to guidance in England under the October 2018 Careers guidance and access for education and training providers, especially the widely renowned Gatsby Benchmarks. - 2.5 As part of our careers education programme, we fully acknowledge our part in adhering to legal compliance in regards to work observations and work-focused activities, and aspire to be deemed best practice to ensure the highest of quality service to our learners. - 2.6 To ensure we are compliant in work observation provision, we strictly adhere to and seek best practice from: - Health and Safety at Work etc. Act (1974); - Post-16 work experience as a part of 16 to 19 study programmes and traineeships: Departmental advice for post-16 education and training providers (DfE, 2015) - Work experience and related activities in schools and Colleges: Research report (DfE, 2017) - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DfE, 2018) - 16 to 19 study programmes: Departmental advice for education providers on the planning and delivery of 16 to 19 study programmes (DfE, 2018) - Careers guidance: Guidance for further education Colleges and sixth form Colleges (DfE, 2018) - Keeping Learners Safe in Education (Welsh Government, 2015)
+- Post-16 work experience as a part of 16 to 19 study programmes and traineeships: Departmental advice for post-16 education and training providers' (DfE, 2015) - Work experience and related activities in schools and Colleges: Research report' (DfE, 2017) - '16 to 19 study programmes: Departmental advice for education providers on the planning and delivery of 16 to 19 study programmes' (DfE, 2018) - 'Careers guidance: Guidance for further education Colleges and sixth form Colleges' (DfE, 2018)

-3.0 Commitment
+4.0 Commitment